crabdancing/vscode-kakoune-fork/README.md

 Reason allows you to compile OCaml to JavaScript, and Fable compiles F# to JavaScript.
 Both languages looked like good candidates, and at first I decided to go with F# because I liked the structure and syntax of the language more than OCaml and Reason.

-However, after using Fable for a bit, I felt that the documentation was [a bit lacking](https://thorlaksson.com/post/calling-fable-from-typescript), and the JavaScript interoperability, while usable, isn't great.
+However, after using Fable for a bit, I felt that the documentation was [a bit lacking](https://thorlaksson.com/post/calling-fable-from-typescript), and the JavaScript interoperability—while usable—isn't great.
 So I tried to use Reason, and I find the JavaScript interop much more user friendly and terse.
 The codebase in Reason is a bit smaller, mostly thanks to less glue code for JavaScript interop.

 The Reason tooling is also much better.
 The F# tooling for VSCode can feel a bit slow, often taking ~1sec to think for auto-completions and types, and you need to compile manually (or use a watcher) while developing.
-The Reason tooling is relatively fast, auto-completions come in instantly, and the toolchain is fast enough to **recompile automatically after every save**, which is an immense productivity boost.
+The Reason tooling is relatively fast, auto-completions come in instantly, and the toolchain is fast enough to **recompile automatically after every save, without needing to run a watcher**, which is an immense productivity boost.

 My reason for looking into these 2 frameworks is that I wanted to use a functional language for features such as pattern matching, currying, and pipes (`|>` and `->` in Reason).
 I think there are many functions that can be made simpler and smaller by using these constructs and unfortunately JavaScript isn't optimal for this; it's more difficult to write functional code in JavaScript than it is to write imperative code.